Society of Saint Pius X: Political

-In spite of controversies surrounding Nazism, the society mentioned that Archbishop Lefebvre's own father, René Lefebvre, met his death in the concentration camp at Sonnenburg in February 1944, three years after his arrest by the Gestapo; he died, "his rosary in hand, a victim of Nazi insanity."
+Despite controversies surrounding Nazism, the society mentioned that Archbishop Lefebvre's father, René Lefebvre, met his death in the concentration camp at Sonnenburg in February 1944, three years after his arrest by the Gestapo; he died, "his rosary in hand, a victim of Nazi insanity."

-The society is also known for supporting the far-right, extremist, nationalist, ultra-conservative political party, Civitas in France.
-Since then, under the new leadership of the said movement, the Civitas is no longer under the auspice of the society and the "chaplaincy" is now held by the Franciscan Capuchin Friars of Morgon, a religious community affiliated to the SSPX.
-However, Civitas still holds rallies, conferences, and meetings in SSPX chapels and still get endorsements from their priests and the French District itself.
+The society is also known for supporting the far-right, nationalist, ultra-conservative political party Civitas in France.

-Alleged cover-up of abuse
+Sexual abuse allegations

-On 5 April 2017, Uppdrag granskning, a Swedish television program focused on investigative journalism, alleged that four members of the SSPX—three priests and a former seminarian—had molested at least a dozen young people in several countries.
+On 5 April 2017, Uppdrag granskning, a Swedish television program alleged that four members of the SSPX—three priests and a former seminarian—had molested at least a dozen young people in several countries.
 The program also stated that evidence of abuse was kept secret by the SSPX and that the priests were allowed to continue in ministry.
-Nonetheless, three of the four had been expelled from the society by the time that the program was aired.

-Kevin Gerard Sloniker, the former seminarian and the only person accused by name in the program, was expelled from the society's St. Thomas Aquinas Seminary in 2005, and began serving a life-sentence in 2015.
+Kevin Gerard Sloniker, the former seminarian and the only person accused by name in the program, was expelled from the society's St. Thomas Aquinas Seminary in 2005 and began serving a life sentence in 2015.
 The remaining three accusations regard priests whose names have been withheld (referred to in the program as Fathers P, S, and M); their accusers have likewise remained anonymous.
 Nonetheless, P was the subject of a canonical trial presided over by Bishop Fellay, authorized by the Holy See in 2013; he was found guilty, and subsequently ordered to retire to a monastery.
 Crux reports "P refused to go and, according to officials of the SSPX, joined [Bishop] Williamson's Resistance."
-He along with "Father S" were expelled from the society, and are now affiliated with Williamson's group.
-"Father M" is currently serving in France, though no criminal charges have been brought against him and the society denies that they are aware of any credible accusations of abuse against the priest.

 In May 2020, the Kansas Bureau of Investigation stated that, as part of its investigation into the four Catholic dioceses in the state, it was also investigating accusations that SSPX members were either perpetrating or covering up clerical sex abuse in the state.
-The SSPX St. Mary's Rectory in Kansas faced sex abuse allegations.
-Although the U.S. district of the society, as well as the St. Mary's Rectory denied the said allegations.
+The SSPX St. Mary's Rectory in Kansas faced sex abuse allegations, although both the U.S. district of the society and the St. Mary's Rectory denied the allegations.